 You must configure Hyper-V to create an SR-IOV-enabled virtual machine.
-See the Microsoft Hyper-V documentation for additional information.
+Refer to the Microsoft Hyper-V documentation for additional information.

-3.2.5.7 SR-IOV Link Behavior
+3.2.4.5 SR-IOV Link Behavior

-Link Status information for the Virtual Function (VF) is not available from the Network Connection Manager of the virtual machine.
-The Link Status of the VF adapter is displayed in the Status tab of the Device Manager Advanced Property page for the corresponding adapter.
+Link status information for the virtual function (VF) is not available from the Network Connection Manager of the virtual machine.
+The link status of the VF adapter is displayed in the Status tab of the Device Manager Advanced Property page for the corresponding adapter.